-We had the fortune to get reservations for 3 character dining experiences.
+On our first trip to Disneyland® Resort, we had the fortune to get reservations for three character dining experiences.
+We went with a cast member and his family who had discounts on dining.
 The food, service and experience varied greatly between them.
 Overall, I’m glad we did them but next trip we will schedule our character meals a bit differently.

 Owen dancing with Stitch at the Surf’s Up!
 Breakfast with Mickey at the Paradise Pier Hotel

 Surf’s Up!
 Breakfast with Mickey and Friends